eclipse-emfcloud/coffee-editor/README.md

 #### Coffee Model Server

-Use the `org.eclipse.emfcloud.coffee.modelserver.app.application` Eclipse Application or the corresponding `modelserver.product` from `org.eclipse.emfcloud.coffee.product` to start the Model Server.
+Use the `CoffeeModelServer` launch config to start the Model Server.

 #### Coffee GLSP Server

-Use the `workflowserver.product` product to start the GLSP Server.
+Use the `WorkflowGLSPServer` launch config to start the GLSP Server.
-On the client side, set the `isRunning` flag of the [CoffeeGlspLaunchOptions](web/coffee-server/src/node/backend-module.ts) to `true`.

-### Debug Frontend
+### Debug Client

 - Install VSCode
-- Import projects from `web`
+- Open folder `client`

 #### Debug Theia Backend